Gender: Social assignment and gender fluidity

+In 2015, the American Academy of Pediatrics released a webinar series on gender, gender identity, gender expression, transgender, etc. In the first lecture Sherer explains that parents' influence (through punishment and reward of behavior) can influence gender expression but not gender identity.
+Sherer argued that kids will modify their gender expression to seek reward from their parents and society, but this will not affect their gender identity (their internal sense of self).

-Social categories
+Societal categories

 Sexologist John Money coined the term gender role in 1955.
 The term gender role is defined as the actions or responses that may reveal their status as boy, man, girl or woman, respectively.
 Elements surrounding gender roles include clothing, speech patterns, movement, occupations, and other factors not limited to biological sex.
 In contrast to taxonomic approaches, some feminist philosophers have argued that gender "is a vast orchestration of subtle mediations between oneself and others", rather than a "private cause behind manifest behaviours".

 Non-binary and third genders

 Historically, most societies have recognized only two distinct, broad classes of gender roles, a binary of masculine and feminine, largely corresponding to the biological sexes of male and female.
 When a baby is born, society allocates the child to one gender or the other, on the basis of what their genitals resemble.

 However, some societies have historically acknowledged and even honored people who fulfill a gender role that exists more in the middle of the continuum between the feminine and masculine polarity.
 For example, the Hawaiian māhū, who occupy "a place in the middle" between male and female, or the Ojibwe ikwekaazo, "men who choose to function as women", or ininiikaazo, "women who function as men".
 In the language of the sociology of gender, some of these people may be considered third gender, especially by those in gender studies or anthropology.
 Contemporary Native American and FNIM people who fulfill these traditional roles in their communities may also participate in the modern, two-spirit community, however, these umbrella terms, neologisms, and ways of viewing gender are not necessarily the type of cultural constructs that more traditional members of these communities agree with.

 The hijras of India and Pakistan are often cited as third gender.
 Another example may be the muxe (pronounced [ˈmuʃe]), found in the state of Oaxaca, in southern Mexico.
 The Bugis people of Sulawesi, Indonesia have a tradition that incorporates all the features above.

 In addition to these traditionally recognized third genders, many cultures now recognize, to differing degrees, various non-binary gender identities.
 People who are non-binary (or genderqueer) have gender identities that are not exclusively masculine or feminine.
 They may identify as having an overlap of gender identities, having two or more genders, having no gender, having a fluctuating gender identity, or being third gender or other-gendered.
 Recognition of non-binary genders is still somewhat new to mainstream Western culture, and non-binary people may face increased risk of assault, harassment, and discrimination.